lateef-salami/ecopath/pages/next-page.md

 Our eco-friendly Janibis ink cartridges have been purchased by 115 educational institutions in South West Nigeria.
 As of June 2025 we've collected 1833 empty Janibis cartridges for re-manufacturing at our mini-factory in Ibadan.

-We have signed Memorandums of Understanding (MOUs) with the [Committee of Vice-Chancellors of Nigerian Universities (CVCNU)](https://cvcnigeria.org/), representing 274 universities in the country, and with the [National Board for Technical Education (NBTE)](https://web.nbte.gov.ng/), representing 805 Technical and Vocational Education and Training institutions (TVETs) such as monotechnics, polytechnics and specialized colleges.
+We have signed Memoranda of Understanding (MOUs) with the [Committee of Vice-Chancellors of Nigerian Universities (CVCNU)](https://cvcnigeria.org/), representing 274 universities in the country, and with the [National Board for Technical Education (NBTE)](https://web.nbte.gov.ng/), representing 805 Technical and Vocational Education and Training institutions (TVETs) such as monotechnics, polytechnics and specialized colleges.
 We've established cooperation with 110 unity schools (federal government colleges) and 200 colleges of education.
 These relationships are based on Ecopath providing eco-friendly solutions to address the printing needs of the education sector.

 The next pages of Ecopath story will see us grow in two major directions.
 First, we are expanding our range of eco-friendly products for printing devices.
-Second, we are developing a program to use broken printers and photocopiers to grow the skillset of the next generation.
+Second, we are developing a program to use broken printers and photocopiers to grow the skill set of the next generation.

 ### 1. Expanding our range of eco-friendly products